elektroniz/Phobia-R/README.md

 ## Versioning

-Currently in beta version - below 1.0
+Currently in beta version - below 1.0.0

-Ver: 0.1.3
+Ver: 0.1.4

 ## License

-This project is licensed under the GPLv3
+This project is licensed under the GPLv3.

 ## Functions Added

-- Possibility to save the file with name and a default extension [Ver: 0.1.3]
+- Possibility to save the file with name and a default extension.
+[Ver: 0.1.3]
+- You can load presets from /data folder [Ver: 0.1.4]

 ## To Do

-- Create a template for each type of request
-- Add a new protocol
+- Add a new protocols.
+(SSH, FTP, and many others)
+- Improving Threading.
-- Syntax Highlighting
+- Syntax Highlighting.